Keto might be seen as a crash diet where you can take a pill or a drink and get the full benefits of nutritional ketosis, but that’s not quite right.

-On keto, the hormone that causes the feeling of hunger, ghrelin, is produced in lower amounts, while cholecystokinin (CCK) is produced in higher amounts, the net effect of which is to suppress appetite (1).
+On keto, the hormone that causes the feeling of hunger, ghrelin, is produced in lower amounts, while cholecystokinin (CCK), the net effect of which is to suppress appetite, is produced in higher amounts (1).

 Additionally, a study conducted on the effect of ketone ester (KE) consumption on ghrelin levels and appetite found that, compared with a drink of isocaloric dextrose (DEXT), KE intake increases blood BHB levels in just 60 minutes whereas DEXT consumption increased plasma glucose levels (2).

 Plasma ghrelin levels were also found to decrease significantly after 2-4 hours post-ketone consumption.
 This indicates that ketone esters may have a direct effect on appetite suppression, as well as perceived hunger.

 As with any diet, if people can achieve the same effect with 25% of the work, it’s likely to be a hit.
 The same principle applies to the keto diet and keto diet pills or powders.